Invariant random subgroups of groups acting on rooted trees

 Let $V_n^i = \Sh_{\mathcal{L}_n}(V_{k_0}^i)$.
 The fact that $H$ acts minimally on the components of $C_{H, k_0}$ translates to saying that $H$ acts transitively on each $V_n^i$.
 Notice that since we collected clopen sets $C$ with $k_C$ strictly less then $k_0$ we ensured that $V_{k_0}^i$ contains at least $d$ points for all $i$.

-For every realization of $H$ we can choose finitely many elements of $H$ that already show that $H$ acts transitively on the $V_{k_0}^i$.
+For every realization of $H$ we can choose finitely many elements of $H$ that already show that $H$ acts transitively on $V_{k_0}^i$ for all $i$.
 These finitely many elements are all finitary, so there is some $n_H$, which might depend on the realization of $H$, such that all those finitely many elements are in $\Gamma_{n_H}$.